hombit/scoop-on-docker-swarm/README.md

 The project has only one Docker Swarm manager host and numerical Docker Swarm worker hosts.
 Docker Swarm manager host runs two containers: `SCOOP` broker and `SCOOP` root worker.
-Each Docker Swarm worker hosts run one `SCOOP` worker container. `SCOOP` broker connects to each worker (including root worker) and asks them to perform calculations.
-Root worker does one more thing: it runs simple web-server (based on [bottle](http://bottlepy.org)) on port 8000 and show the result of computation there.
+Each of Docker Swarm worker hosts runs one `SCOOP` worker container. `SCOOP` broker connects to each worker (including root worker) and asks them to perform calculations.
+Root worker does one more thing: it runs simple web-server (based on [bottle](http://bottlepy.org)) on port 8000 and shows the result of computation there.

 ### Diagrams